debamitra/debs-blog/content/blog/async-javascript/index.md

 Javascript is inherently synchronous, i.e. it runs only one line of code at a time and in a sequential manner.
 This means if a task has a long wait-time, e.g making a network call and then waiting for the call to return a response, it can block the whole program for a while.
 Also while waiting, no other task can run, which is very inefficient.

-Asynchronicity is when multiple tasks can be dome simulteneously, for instance, while the the program waits for the response of a network call, it can do some other task like display some graphics or compute some numbers or something else.
+Asynchronicity is when multiple tasks can be done simulteneously, for instance, while the the program waits for the response of a network call, it can do some other task like display some graphics or compute some numbers or something else.
 This is made possible through **asynchronous programming**.

 One of the ways to achieve this is via **Callbacks**.
 A function with a slow task, is passed an extra argument, a callback function.
 Once this slow function is called it starts its task and when it finishes, the callback function is called inside it.

-###Callbacks
+### Callbacks
 ![Callback](./callback1.jpg)